-The format includes numbered steps that appear in a gray bar.
-It contains three columns, each with a header:
+The format contains three columns, each with a header:

 - Console/Display Instructions.
 In most cases, the screen shown in this column contains the results of the previous step.
-The console key that corresponds to the option you are to select is highlighted in black (see start in sample Step 4).
+The console key that corresponds to the option you are to select is highlighted in black (see Start in sample Step 4).
 The function key that corresponds to the highlighted console option appears in the right column under the PC header. - Additional Information.
 This column may contain a note, a value entered in a previous step, branching instructions, general information, or specific instructions.
 Variable screen information appears as xs or ns in the screen and is defined in this column (see sample Steps 4 and 5). - PC.
 Lists the function key that corresponds to the highlighted console option shown in the first column.
 An arrow symbol (C), indicates that the instructions under "Additional Information" apply to both the console and the PC and signals you to follow those instructions.